-1.1.
+19 1.1.
 Background

-The economies are digital, businesses values and competitive advantages are beyond the enterprise boundaries and therefore focusing on relationships with different partners is paramount.
-The business landscape is changed and rapidly changing too and affects the way enterprises conduct business, between its partners as well as the management of the internal business processes.
-Collaborative e-commerce is the current wave and it requires dynamic creation and management of trading relationships with partners, the public and private business processes automation, increased adaptability and increased flexibility through an integration.
-Thus business processes are affected heavily by other processes and need for interoperability.
-When systems integrate, processes are affected, service delivery must change and thus entire planning formula has to be integrated as well.
+20 The modern economies are digital thus businesses values and competitive advantages are 21 beyond the enterprise boundaries.
+Its therefore critical to focus on relationships with different 22 partners, suppliers and peers.
+The business landscape is changed, is rapidly changing and 23 affects the way enterprises conduct business, between its partners as well as the management 24 of the internal business processes.
+Collaborative e-commerce is the current wave and it 25 requires dynamic creation and management of trading relationships with partners, the public 26 and private business processes automation, increased adaptability and increased flexibility 27 through an integration.
+Thus business processes are affected heavily by other processes and 28 need for interoperability.
+When systems integrate, processes are affected, service delivery 29 must change and thus entire planning formula has to be integrated as well.

-A value network is a business analysis perspective that describes social and technical resources within and between businesses.
-The nodes in a value network represent people (or roles).
-The nodes are connected by interactions that represent tangible and intangible deliverables.
-These deliverables take the form of knowledge or other intangibles and/or financial value.
+1 A value network is a business analysis perspective that describes social and technical 2 resources within and between businesses.
+The nodes in a value network represent people (or 3 roles).
+The nodes are connected by interactions that represent tangible and intangible 4 deliverables.
+These deliverables take the form of knowledge or other intangibles and/or 5 financial value.
 Value networks exhibit interdependence.
-They account for the overall worth of products and services. (http://en.wikipedia.org/wiki/Value\network, 2015).
-This and several other business principles drive firms to integration.
-One other critical drive for integration is customer needs and value add requirements like 24 hours availability, Out of box transactions, Information sharing and notifications and many more customer satisfaction needsB2B integration is the integration of applications, programs, or systems beyond the walls of an organisation thus extending the organisation in terms of size, service and processes, value and relations.
-B2B includes heterogeneous infrastructures, data, application software, and business processes integration between two or more businesses.
-It enhances exchange of data, unify software components, and streamline business processes (Laudon&Traver, 2013).
-B2B integration strategy should aim to have an integrated, real-time application-to-application, system-to-system interaction with all the partners including the existing ones and new ones.
-The strategy should also aim to eradicate all the manual steps in business processes, conduct real-time and secure transactions over the Internet, be flexible to accommodate different modes of interaction for each partner, and be able to adapt to change easily and quickly.
+They account for the overall worth 6 of products and services. (http://en.wikipedia.org/wiki/Value\network, 2015).
+This and 7 several other business principles drive firms to integration.
+One other critical drive for 8 integration is customer needs and value add requirements like 24 hours availability, Out of 9 box transactions, Information sharing and notifications and many more customer satisfaction 10 needs B2B integration is the integration of applications, programs, or systems beyond the 11 walls of an organisation thus extending the organisation in terms of size, service and 12 processes, value and relations.
+B2B includes heterogeneous infrastructures, data, application 13 software, and business processes integration between two or more businesses.
+It enhances 14 exchange of data, unify software components, and streamline business processes 15 (Laudon&Traver, 2013).
+B2B integration strategy should aim to have an integrated, real-time 16 application-to-application, system-to-system interaction with all the partners including the 17 existing ones and new ones.
+The strategy should also aim to eradicate all the manual steps in 18 business processes, conduct real-time and secure transactions over the Internet, be flexible to 19 accommodate different modes of interaction for each partner, and be able to adapt to change 20 easily and quickly.

-It is important to note that based on recommended architectural standards IEEE 1471 Hilliard, (2007) adopted as ISO/IEC 42010 (Wikipedia, 2011), An Architectural Description (AD) must contain at least the following: Identification of stakeholders and concerns, Selection and declaration of the viewpoints used, Architectural views, each conforming to a viewpoint, Any known inconsistencies and Architectural rationale.
+21 It is important to note that based on recommended architectural standards IEEE 1471 22 (Hilliard, 2007) adopted as ISO/IEC 42010 (Wikipedia, 2011), An Architectural Description 23 (AD) must contain at least the following: Identification of stakeholders and concerns, 24 Selection and declaration of the viewpoints used, Architectural views, each conforming to a 25 viewpoint, Any known inconsistencies and Architectural rationale.